MrPixle2022/Documentaion/TypeScript/Express/RequestHandlers.md

 };
 ```

-also they can take generic types to specify the `reqBody` shape.
+also they can take generic types to specify the type of the parameters by using generics in order.

+first type for request,

+second for body,

+third for response

+fourth for next

+> [!TIP]
+> use unknown to not change the type of the params & to avoid errors

 ```typescript
 interface CreateNoteBody {